A refinement of a result of Andrews and Newman on the sum of minimal excludants: Main Results

-The main objective of this section is to study sums involving $k^{th}$ powers of minimal excludants and generalize the result of Andrews and Newman, namely, \eqref{AndrewsNewman Sigma Identity}.
-To this end, we define the following functions:
+\textbf{The $k^{th}$ moments of minimal excludants:} We now study sums involving $k^{th}$ powers of minimal excludants and generalize an identity of Andrews and Newman \cite[p.
+251]{geaMinexcl2019}, which was crucial to their second proof of \eqref{AndrewsNewman Sigma Identity}. \begin{definition} Let $k, n \in \mathbb{N}$.
+Then